GradMAP: Faster Layer Pruning with Gradient Metric and Projection Compensation: Methodology

 For efficient deployment and inference, the calibrated down-projection weight matrix $\hat{\mathbf{W}}_{down}^{(i^*)}$ is then obtained by re-parameterizing the original weights $\mathbf{W}_{down}^{(i^*)}$ as:

+The motivation behind this compensation design is as follows.
+Layer pruning removes entire computational blocks from the network.
+Even when the pruned layers are individually unimportant, their cumulative removal shifts the activation distribution of downstream layers.
+If left uncorrected, this distributional mismatch propagates and degrades the final output.
+We measure the first-order moment shift $\delta_i$ as defined in Eq.~\ref{eq:mean-shift} at every retained layer and find that the drift is highly concentrated: typically one layer absorbs the majority of the distributional mismatch, as visualized in Figure~\ref{fig:shift_opt} and Figure~\ref{fig:shift_llama2_vicuna}.
+Compensating additional layers yields diminishing returns and risks overfitting the limited calibration data, as confirmed by the ablation results in Table~\ref{tab:ablation_stage1_stage2}.
+Targeting only the most-drifted layer therefore offers the best tradeoff between recovery quality and computational cost.

+We apply the correction through the down-projection matrix $\mathbf{W}_{down}$ because it is the last linear operation in the FFN and maps directly to the layer's output space.
+The other weight matrices $\mathbf{W}_{up}$ and $\mathbf{W}_{gate}$ are followed by non-linear activations, so a linear correction applied to them would be distorted before reaching the output.
+Moreover, a learned projection matrix $\mathbf{W}'$ applied to $\mathbf{W}_{down}$ can be absorbed via re-parameterization as $\hat{\mathbf{W}}_{down} = \mathbf{W}'\mathbf{W}_{down}$, introducing zero inference overhead.
+Table~\ref{tab:ablation_weight_matrix} validates this design choice.

+The objective in Eq.~\eqref{eq:learning-obj} is convex and well-conditioned, making it straightforward to optimize.
+We solve it via gradient descent with the Adam optimizer, which converges rapidly since the problem involves only a single $d \times d$ matrix with a quadratic loss.
+The identity-regularization term biases $\mathbf{W}'$ toward $\mathbf{I}$, preventing overfitting on the limited calibration data and preserving the pre-trained representations.
+As shown in Figure~\ref{fig:memory_time}, this optimization typically converges within a few thousand steps and completes in under one minute on a single GPU.

 \textbf{Discussion.} The optimization procedure of GradMAP is summarized in Algorithm~\ref{alg:gradmap}.
 Compared to prior methods, GradMAP achieves superior efficiency from both the pruning and compensation stages.
 Firstly, the proposed importance metric in Stage 1 significantly reduces computational complexity compared to existing pruning methods.
 GradMAP uses gradient magnitude as a direct and differentiable metric for importance, enabling each pruning decision to be made with just one forward-backward pass.
 Hence, our method scales linearly rather than quadratically, dramatically accelerating the pruning procedure. {Secondly}, Stage 2 introduces a simple yet effective projection compensation matrix whose training is inherently lightweight.
-Unlike previous methods that require compensating or fine-tuning every pruned layer, our projection matrix targets only the layer with the largest activation drift after pruning.
+Unlike previous methods that require compensating or fine-tuning every layer, our projection matrix targets only the layer with the largest activation drift after pruning.
 This focused approach substantially reduces computational requirements, further enhancing the overall efficiency.
-In addition, we provide a theoretical analysis in Appendix~\ref{sec:Theoretical Analysis}.